 Monitoring and Speed

-Another great benefit to commercial VPNs like IPVanish is the way they protect you from your own ISP.
+Another great benefit to commercial VPNs like Surfshark is the way they protect you from your own ISP.
 Your internet service provider (ISP) is selling you a service and you’d think as their customer you are entitled to certain rights.
 Sadly many ISPs utilize something called a “fair use policy” when selling services and they often deem excessive streaming of content to be against this policy.

 You see video streams from services like Netflix, Amazon and Kodi addons use a lot of bandwidth online.
 ISPs have gotten into the habit of slowing down high-speed connections for individuals that stream a lot even if they are paying for that higher speed.
-With a VPN in place like IPVanish though, the ISP doesn’t know what you are doing online and as such they are unable to curtail your bandwidth.
+With a VPN in place like Surfshark though, the ISP doesn’t know what you are doing online and as such they are unable to curtail your bandwidth.
 This is why using a VPN with your Android streaming device like the NVIDIA Shield really makes a difference.

 The NVIDIA Shield TV